Liviujmk/IntelligentForms-BosanciCo/README.md

-# Intelligent Forms - Assist Tech Challenge 2023
+# Intelligent Forms

 Intelligent Forms is a web app used to create form templates.
-The created forms have a 'scan-document' feature that allows to autofill the fields with data from the scanned document.
+The created forms have a 'scan-document' feature that allows to autofill the fields with data from the scanned document.\
+This project received second place at Assist Tech Challenge 2023.
 ##
 The app is created with React, Typescript, NodeJs and Express.\
 Azure Form Recognizer is the tool used to extract data from uploaded documents.